tuchandra/sitev2/content/posts/DRAFT_normalcy_during_coronavirus.md

 I'm in this weird twilight zone where life is going on in the absence of all of the things that make life normal.

+I have a company mug that I've started using during work hours.
+I'm also drinking a lot more tea that I've kept at home for a while!

 My apartment closed its fitness center, which makes my hope of exercise starting or breaking up my day a lot more challenging.
 I might try to start running again, but realistically I doubt it.
 I think I will lean on going for walks, or at least until Chicago goes under lockdown.